 *Avocado leaf salt is a salt that is handmade in Oaxaca—it is dried avocado leaves, cilantro leaves, salt, and chiles.
-You can substitute a chile-laced salt like Halo del Santo (see our “Mix It Up” box).
+You can substitute a chile-laced salt like Halo del Santo (see our “Mix It Up” box to the right).

 Jeanette Hurt is the award-winning writer and author of eight culinary and drink books, including the recent Drink Like a Woman and The Cheeses of California: A Culinary Travel Guide, which received the 2010 Mark Twain Award for Best Travel Book.
 She lives in Milwaukee with her husband and son.